spring-epfl/lightnion/tools/.extra/oldread.md

 _Because it may have been counterproductive._

-Lighttor was build with a side task of understanding in details what can be/can not be done within the Tor protocol, and what needed to be implemented in order to get the thing into a browser.
+Lightnion was build with a side task of understanding in details what can be/can not be done within the Tor protocol, and what needed to be implemented in order to get the thing into a browser.
 This implementation acts as a side-effect of such work.